andreyc2018/ml-basic-2024/hw_5/Readme.md

 ### Create

 1. From a buffer
-    * Pass a buffer with data to make function
+    * Pass a buffer with data to the make function
     * Detect type from the buffer
 2. From a file
-    * Pass a file path to make function
+    * Pass a file path to the make function
     * Detect type from the file content

 ### Convert